brimdata/super/book/src/tutorials/jq.md

 [much faster](../tutorials/performance.md) than `jq`.

-To this end, if you want full JSON compatibility without having to delve into the details of SUP, just use the `-j` option with `super` and this will tell it to expect JSON values as input and produce JSON values as output, much like `jq`.
+To this end, if you want full JSON compatibility without having to delve into the details of TSUP, just use the `-j` option with `super` and this will tell it to expect JSON values as input and produce JSON values as output, much like `jq`.

 >[!NOTE]